giulianopz/lfcs/domains/6-storage-management/i.md

 ### 1. Installing the Quota Tools

 To set and check quotas, we first need to install the quota command line tools using apt.
-Let’s update our package list, then install the package:
+Let's update our package list, then install the package:
 ```
 sudo apt update
 sudo apt install quota